The Celtic Charity Awareness Monitor (Celtic CAM) is our syndicated tracking research for charities working in Scotland, Northern Ireland and Wales

 The research is conducted online to ensure it is as cost-effective as possible.
 An online methodology also has several other benefits, including the ability to test images and ask different questions depending on the answers to previous ones.

 We work with the largest fieldwork supplier in Europe, so we can reach all groups of society, including older age groups.
-The research sample is representative of those 55+, but also includes those over 65.
 A key benefit of our research is the ability for organisations to compare their performance against other charities.

 As an nfpSynergy client you will also receive invitations to attend our Insight events and syndicate meetings, where you can exchange ideas, share experiences and develop solutions to problems with other charities in your market. (back to top)